jiakai-lian/pactera_exercise/README.md

 4. Corresponding unit test cases for those fundamental classes and methods.

-5. NO ARC as required.
+5. No ARC as required.

 6. Pull down to refresh

 7. Load images lazily and asynchronously while displaying rows.

-8. Has a simple image caching mechanism to avoid reloading images all the time.
+8. Has a simple image caching mechanism to avoid re-downloading images all the time.

 9. No xib file as required.